COP30

 A living legacy

-Lay the foundations for a lasting global citizens’ institution.
-A space where humanity’s voice can help guide climate decisions long after COP30.
+Establish foundations for a lasting global citizens’ institution.
+A space where humanity’s voice can guide climate decisions beyond the COPs, in the communities and systems that shape our future.

 quote image